HOMEABOUT FESPAFESPA PROJECTSUPDATEJOINWHO'S WHOFRIENDS' FORUMLINKS THIS SEASON AT SOUTHWOLD & ALDEBURGH FESPA ALBUM

 Bursaries

-One of our principal objectives in transforming the Friends organisation into a Registered Charity (FESPA) was to focus our energies on supporting not only our Summer Theatres but also the future health of the performing arts scene in the East Suffolk area.
+One of our principal objectives in transforming the Friends organisation into a Registered Charity (FESPA) was to focus our energies on supporting not only our summer theatres but also the future health of the performing arts scene in the East Suffolk area.

 That means each year investing some of our hard-won funds into tomorrow’s talent, in the form of student Bursaries.